-Brianna McKinzie - Vice President of Membership
+Brianna McKinzie - President

 Brianna Nicole McKinzie is a Fall 2016 brother of the Alpha Eta Chapter at the University of Florida.
 Brianna is currently a second year Mathematics major, with a minor in Women’s Studies and Education.
 She has a passion for equality and serving people.
 She plans to become a high school Mathematics teacher in a low income area, where she can encourage and give students opportunities they may not have had otherwise.
 Brianna is a clarinet player in the Pride of the Sunshine, the Sound of the Gator Nation, the University of Florida Fightin’ Gator Marching Band.
 Outside of Gator Band, Brianna has played in the University’s Symphonic Band and Concert Band on bass clarinet.
 Brianna was an active member of the Ways and Means committee, serving as the secretary of the Committee.
 Outside of band, Brianna has served the organization FAB (Florida Alternative Breaks) by becoming a site leader and attending the LGBTQ Affairs trip.
 She hopes to grow connections across the Southeast District, and encourage chapters to learn about how other chapters operate and function.